-1. The Competition is open to all instrumentalists, pianists and singers, except for organists, of any nationality who are at least 18, and no older than 25 (28 for singers) on 1st May 2018.
+1. The Competition is open to all instrumentalists, pianists and singers, except for organists, of any nationality who are at least 18, and no older than 25 (28 for singers) on 1st July 2022.

-- Two short video recordings (no longer in total than 6 minutes in length) in the format set out in the Application Form of you performing two pieces or excerpts from two pieces, of contrasting styles.
+- Two short video recordings (no longer in total than 6 minutes in length) in the format set out in the Application Form of them performing two pieces or excerpts from two pieces, of contrasting styles.

 A. MUSICAL EDUCATION, QUALIFICATIONS & PRIZES;

 C. ORCHESTRAL EXPERIENCE (if applicable);

 D. OTHER EXPERIENCE

 - A formal reference from their instrumental teacher, confirming that their musical standard and solo recital experience are appropriate for entry to the competition under Rule 3.
 (Your teacher can send this direct to email@example.com

 with subject line “Applicant's name – BIMC Musical Standard Reference”.)